 The Hancock family lived in a splendid Federalist-style mansion, known as Santillane.

 Though much of the home was destroyed by fire in around 1811-12, the kitchen (at the right) survived.
 It's the oldest part of the home, dating from the 1790's.

 Nowadays, the home is privately owned and continues to be a jewel in Fincastle's crown.
 Julia grew up here, along with her two sisters and younger brother, George, Jr. She was even married at the house.

 Local lore from the area clings to an amusing story about a fated meeting between Julia and a soon-to-be famous red-headed gentleman--William Clark.
 That tale and the rest of Julia's compelling story will be a part of my next novel, because Julia eventually became Julia Hancock CLARK.

-People in early 19th century America were a scruffy but courageous lot.
+People in early 19th century America were often a scruffy but gallant lot.
 Where Fincastle had once been a frontier town, now St. Louis became the rough and tumble center, where French culture, Native American tradition, the stubborn courage of frontiersmen, and a young woman from Virginia blended into the great American melting-pot.

 Read ON, everyone!